-The following graphic shows the annual performance of the investment fund's unit class RZ (T), incomeretaining unit certificates with payment of capital gains tax for the fund and for the benchmark (see below under "Benchmark" for details), in EUR up to the cut-off date 12/31/2023.
+The following graphic shows the annual performance of the investment fund's unit class RZ (T), incomeretaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/31/2024.

 Past performance is not a reliable indicator of future performance.
 Markets could develop very differently in the future.